 My lease is ending, but I only have a few months left until I graduate and plan to move out.
 Can I stay until I graduate?

 Yes; CHNW is flexible to waive lease break fees and make other arrangements for current residents who are graduating in less than six months when their lease ends.
 Please contact the Leasing Office for more information.

 What if I need help when the office is closed?

-If a current resident needs immediate assistance when the Leasing Office and Community Resource Center are both closed, please call our after hours number to get in contact with the on-call resident ambassador.
+If a current resident needs immediate assistance when the Leasing Office and Front Desk are both closed, please call our After-Hours number (503-929-7941).

 Can I have a friend stay in my apartment with me as a guest?